Chris239910/GoodTaste-Recipes-App/README.md

 # GoodTaste-Recipes-App
-Android Mobile Development project - Recipes Application in which user can search for foods' recipes, manager their account
+Android Mobile Development project - Recipes Application in which user can search for foods' recipes, manage their account